Hope Lompe

 You can read the story here, and read on the data award here.

-More recently, I completed a bachelors degree in journalism with a minor in political science from KPU, where I worked as a news reporter for the student newspaper.
-I am now a freelance journalist and LJI reporter for the Gabriola Sounder, where I continue to see my work syndicated across the country.
+In 2025, I completed a bachelor's degree in journalism with a minor in political science from KPU, where I was a reporter for the student newspaper.

 Outside of journalism you'll often see me on a bike trail, climbing a mountain or traveling.
 I am fortunate to have travelled to 30 countries on six continents from Machu Picchu in the Peruvian Andes, to the summit of Mount Kilimanjaro in Tanzania and beyond.